brown-cs132-s13/labs/aws/aws.md

 S3 is Amazon's cloud-storage solution.
 S3 is similar to Dropbox or Google Drive in concept, but it is especially geared towards serving static files on the web.
-This is great for hosting static resources such as images, javascript, css or static html pages.
-While you can serve static content via express (or another framework) S3 is generally faster.
+This is great for hosting static resources such as images, Javascript, CSS or static HTML pages.
+While you can serve static content via Express (or another framework) S3 is often faster and can scale to any request load.
+It's charged per gigabyte stored plus per-request (by number of requests and total bandwidth).

 ## EC2

 EC2 is Amazon's cloud-server solution.
-EC2 lets you run virtual machines on Amazon's cloud which we'll be using to host a simple node.js server.
+EC2 lets you run virtual machines on Amazon's cloud which we'll be using to host a simple Node server.
 AWS makes it easy to scale instances or fire up new ones.
 We won't need to do that right now, but it's nice to have the option.
 This scalability is one of the things that makes EC2 so popular.